pietraferreira/quartz/content/notes/general/presentation-notes.md

 Throughout these phases, our approach remains iterative, responsive, and deeply rooted in the needs of the Rust learning community.
 We're not just building a tool; we're crafting a learning companion that will make Rust's advanced concepts accessible to everyone."

 This script outlines a detailed, phased approach from the initial conceptualization through to development, testing, and final refinement, emphasizing the iterative and research-driven methodology behind your project.

+---

+"Writing the grammar was an iterative and creative process, beginning with broad strokes—defining the major constructs of Rust—and progressively detailing each part.
+We frequently tested our grammar using `tree-sitter generate` and `tree-sitter test`, ensuring accuracy and effectiveness.
+A critical aspect of our development was handling ambiguities, where we strategically used precedence and associativity to clarify the parser's behavior, ensuring it could accurately interpret Rust's syntax."